 Links Nursery in Musselburgh has places for up to 101 children aged 0 to 5 years, cared for in three different play rooms.
-We also have three large garden areas, a parents room, and areas for the children to sleep and eat.
+We also have three large garden areas, a parents room, a dining room and a sleep room.
 We have onsite kitchen facilities and our own chef who prepares delicious balanced meals for the children in accordance with best practice nutritional guidelines.

 Our garden areas

 Here at Links Nursery in Musselburgh we strongly believe in the importance of learning and play in the outdoors for our children.
 All of our children are encouraged to have lots of outdoor time in our exciting garden spaces and our downstairs rooms have free flow access to the gardens for most of the day.
 Children visit here to engage with learning in the outdoors and enjoy inspirational, stimulating, hands on outdoor learning experiences.
 This includes growing and caring for plants, sensory and explorative play experiences, imaginative role play, games, and a variety of physical activities designed to improve balance, coordination and gross motor skills.
 They are supported and encouraged to manage their own risk safely.

 We have three distinct garden areas.
 In our eco garden we have a number of planting areas contained in large tyres and wooden boxes where we support the children to grow flowers and a variety of vegetables such as potatoes, carrots, leeks and peas.
 This is an important way for our children to learn how to look after other living things.
 There is also a digging pit where the children are provided with an array of garden tools, as well as toy diggers to get creative in the soil, and a mud kitchen with a sink, 'cooker', and a variety of pots, pans and kitchen utensils.